 One of the biggest questions that homeowners who are about to embark on any type of home improvement project face is what type of Pro to hire for the job.
-Sometimes this is straightforward; you would hire a roofer for your roof, for example, but often it can get a little confusing.
+Sometimes the answer is straightforward; you would hire a roofer for your roof, for example.
+But often it can get a little confusing.
 From Architects to Civil Engineers, each Pro out there does a specific type of job.
 And while there can be some crossover, it’s generally best to find someone that specializes in what you need to have done so you can trust that the project goes off without a hitch.

 Pros and What They Do